adon-cloudcannon/landing-page-test/src/collections/lessons/hugo-beginner-tutorial/using-data-in-hugo.md

 ---
-title: Using Data with Hugo
+title: Using Data in Hugo
 image:
 order: '6'
 tutorial: hugo-beginner-tutorial